netgen/local-development-setup/macos/README.md

 extensions trivial, while with Homebrew you will have to use 3rd party taps and build extension binaries manually.

-However, both MacPorts and Homebrew will do fine, and this documentation provides necessary instructions for both.
+Aside from that, both MacPorts and Homebrew will do fine, and this documentation provides necessary instructions for both.

 ### Install MacPorts